 - EnduranceAdvantageTM: Maintenance and repair coverage

 Endurance provides some of the best benefits in the industry.
-Along with standard perks like rental car reimbursement and trip interruption allowance, Endurance gives customers one free year of Endurance Elite coverage.
-The Endurance Elite program provides benefits including 24/7 roadside assistance, identity theft services, key fob replacement, two tire repairs or replacements, a $250 entertainment voucher and access to a personal concierge service.
+Along with standard perks like rental car reimbursement and trip interruption allowance, Endurance gives customers one free year of Endurance Elite Benefits.
+The Endurance Elite Benefits provides benefits including 24/7 roadside assistance, identity theft services, key fob replacement, two tire repairs or replacements, total loss protection and a collision discount.

 To learn more about this provider’s costs and customer reviews, check out our full Endurance warranty review.
 To reach out for an extended service plan quote from Endurance, click below.